isnology/know_charge/README.md

   - Stripe (credit card payments)

-- All the above require you to create keys on their web sites i.e. AWS, Google Maps etc, google it for instructions
+- All the above require you to create keys on their web sites i.e. AWS, Google Maps etc, google it for instructions google API key in dev set for port 3000 and 3001 only

 - heroku run rails db:migrate
 - heroku run rails db:seed